Certain treatments for multiple sclerosis (MS) may cause hives or rashes in some people.

 This drug is also an example of a DMT, but people take it orally.

-There are a number of conditions that a person with MS may be at risk of, including:
+A person with MS may be at risk of several conditions, including:

 Neurological pain

-The NMSS also notes that it is common for people with MS to have numbness or a pins and needles sensation.
+The National Multiple Sclerosis Society notes that it is common for people with MS to experience numbness or a sensation of pins and needles.
 This can affect any part of the body.

 Neurological pain in MS does not cause a rash or sores, but it can be severe.
-In some cases, it can feel like burning or it may have a serious effect on quality of life.
+In some cases, it can feel like burning, or it may severely affect quality of life.

-Treatment can include medications like antidepressants and anticonvulsants that are used to treat neuropathic pain.
+Treatment can include medications such as antidepressants and anticonvulsants.
 Some people might also benefit from:

 Pressure ulcers

-People who are immobile due to MS, in a wheelchair or in bed for prolonged periods of time can develop pressure ulcers.
+People who are immobile due to MS, either in a wheelchair or in bed for prolonged periods, can develop pressure ulcers.
 A pressure ulcer is an area of the skin or tissue that is dead or dying because blood has stopped flowing to the area.

-These may cause pain, but if sensation is impaired it might not be painful, and that can cause it to be unnoticed and get worse.
-If left untreated, these can cause serious health problems, and extend to the fatty tissue or bone.
+These areas may cause pain.
+If sensation is impaired, they might not be painful, which may lead them to go unnoticed and get worse.
+If left untreated, pressure ulcers can cause serious health problems and extend to the fatty tissue or bone.

-Prevention involves scheduling turning positions and using soft padding on bony areas.
-If any skin sore begin to develop, a healthcare professional should treat it promptly to avoid it becoming infected.
+Prevention involves scheduling times to change positions and using soft padding on bony areas.
+If a skin sore begins to develop, a healthcare professional will need to treat it promptly to avoid an infection from developing.

 Risk of autoimmune diseases